Reviewed by Peter Debruge for Variety from the 2017 Cannes Film Festival

 Fortunately, Farrell and Kidman are astonishingly gifted at playing the subtext of every scene.
 Consider the moment in which Steven insists Anna follow him down to the basement.
 Has he chosen her as his sacrifice?
 Is this the moment?
 None of the dialogue acknowledges the shocking development that follows – to the extent that the East German Stasi could be listening in and wouldn't pick up on what's actually happening – but the two actors communicate what's being said in total clarity with their eyes.
 For a moment, Steven feels as if he has the upper hand.
 Not so.
 The Killing of a Sacred Deer is yet another frontal attack on patriarchal assumptions, in which an emasculating father figure must face his own hubris.
 Rest assured, Lanthimos won't let him off that easy.

-Sunday 11 January, 9:20PM on SBS World Movies (now streaming at SBS On Demand)
+Sunday 15 August, 8:30pm on SBS World Movies (streaming after at SBS On Demand)

 UK, USA, Ireland, 2017